New York edges toward lifting some coronavirus restrictions in some areas in May

 “Why should the people and taxpayers of America be bailing out poorly run states (like Illinois, as example) and cities, in all cases Democrat run and managed, when most of the other states are not looking for bailout help?”
 Trump wrote.
 “I am open to discussing anything, but just asking?”

-States across the nation have seen declines in tax revenue during the pandemic, but many of those that have been hardest hit by the coronavirus — including New York, New Jersey and Illinois — have Democratic governors.
+States across the nation have seen declines in tax revenue during the pandemic, but many of those that have been hit hardest by the coronavirus — including New York, New Jersey and Illinois — have Democratic governors.

 The bipartisan National Governors Association has asked Congress for $500 billion in assistance to address declining revenue, arguing that the money is needed to continue paying key personnel, including first responders.

 Meanwhile, the government’s small-business loan program reopened after receiving $310 billion in fresh funding last week, but it came under immediate pressure amid technical glitches and confirmation that the Los Angeles Lakers organization had received one of the program’s taxpayer-backed loans.
-The NBA franchise said it was returning the money, something that several other well-off firms have done after their participation was revealed.
+The National Basketball Association franchise said it was returning the money, something that several other well-off firms have done after their participation was revealed.

 A panel overseeing the disbursement of U.S. coronavirus-related economic relief launched Monday with the appointment of an executive director and a website that encourages feedback and reports of fraud.